Michigan Wolverines Odds

 Michigan Point Spread

-Michigan spread bettors likely saw a decent return on their investment from the team in 2022.
-The Wolverines went 8-5-1 against the spread for the year.
+Michigan spread bettors hope to see a good return in 2025.
 A spread bet is a wager on how much a team will win or lose by, so a team can cover the spread without winning the game, or vice versa, depending on the odds.
 Here’s an example of a Wolverines spread:

-If Ohio State wins the game, 24-17, Michigan is said to have covered its spread, since the margin of defeat (seven) is less than the spread (7.5).
+If Penn State wins the game, 24-17, Michigan is said to have covered its spread, since the margin of defeat (seven) is less than the spread (7.5).
 Favored teams (minus odds) need to win by more than the spread to cover.
-Underdogs like Michigan here (plus odds) only need to lose by less than the spread or win the game outright to cover.
+Underdogs like Michigan here (plus odds) need to only lose by less than the spread or win the game outright to cover.

 Michigan Over/Unders